NJCAA Region 8

 Region 8 of the National Junior College Athletic Association comprises at least 26 community and state colleges from the Florida college system.
 All members of the NJCAA Region 8 are Division I, excluding Pasco–Hernando State College, which is in Division II.
-The colleges athletics are collectively administered by the Florida College System Activities Association (FCSAA), with the exception of ASA College of Miami, which is a private institution.
+The colleges athletics are collectively administered by the Florida College System Activities Association (FCSAA), with the exception of ASA College of Miami, which was a private institution.